aliwualk/One-Step-At-The-Time/exercise1.md

 H1: Maximum bench press increases with the weight of the athlete.

 Pearson’s correlation:
+The null hypotesis (H0) is accepted.
 There was no significant relationship between the athlete’s weight and his/her maximum bench press, r (5) = .35, p (two-tailed) = .44.

 ---